hyperledger-archives/avalon/docs/TestingFabricProxyModel.rst

        cd $TCF_HOME
        ./scripts/start_fabric.sh -u

-   Starting Fabric Docker containers will take some time.
+   Starting Fabric docker containers will take some time.
    Once it is up and running, type
    ``docker ps``
    and check for Fabric Docker containers named ``peer-*``, ``orderer-*``, and ``dev-*``

-5. Start the Avalon Docker containers
+5. Start the Avalon docker containers

    .. code:: sh